-This current challenge to entrepreneurs worldwide is unprecedented.
-It’s normal to be fearful and anxious for your business.
-I know this has been terribly bad timing for so many.
-Some have chosen this year to start or overhaul their law firm, or some have implemented new strategies hoping to push this year as their best.
+Entrepreneurs worldwide are facing an unprecedented challenge.
+While it’s normal to be fearful and anxious for your business, I know this has been terrible timing for so many.
+Some have chosen this year to establish or overhaul their law firm, while others have implemented new strategies hoping to make this year their best.

-And it’s all currently moot in the crisis we face.
+And it all feels moot in the crisis we’re facing.

-Our worry for our family and friends is compounded with our worry for our business, our financial status, our employees.
+Our worry for our family and friends is compounded by our worry for our businesses, our financial stability, and our employees.
 How do we cope?

 Be careful with your thoughts

-Recognize that you need to manage this so it won’t turn into stress and anxiety.
+Recognize that you need to manage your thoughts so they won’t turn into stress and anxiety.

-Worry and fear is normal.
+Worry and fear are normal.
 It’s natural.
 It shows how much you care for your business.
 Anxiety is more persistent.
-It develops slowly so you don’t notice it, but over time, you seem to be anxious for the entire week.
-You’re exhausted and drained by it.
-Your employees, your partner or your kids might notice your temper is shorter and more explosive.
+It develops slowly so you don’t notice it, but over time, you‘ll find that you seem to be anxious for the entire week.
+You’ll become exhausted and drained by it.
+Your employees, your partner and your kids might notice your temper is shorter and more explosive.

-You’re indecisive and prone to panic attacks.
-Then this alternates with depression and lethargy.
-You either overeat or can’t find an appetite to eat.
+You may become indecisive and prone to panic attacks.
+These may alternate with depression and lethargy.
+You may either overeat or can’t find an appetite to eat.

-It’s a vicious cycle because all the above result in heartburn, ulcers, alcohol dependency, insomnia, reduced libido, and bodily tension, which in turn also cause the above symptoms.
-For example, acid reflux from heartburn can make you feel like your heart is racing in your chest.
+It’s a vicious cycle because all of the above result in heartburn, ulcers, alcohol dependency, insomnia, reduced libido, and bodily tension, which in turn also mimic the effects of stress and anxiety.
+For example, heartburn from acid reflux can make you feel like your heart is racing in your chest.
 It’s awful.

 So be careful.
-Don’t overwork to escape the fearful thoughts in your head.
-In the first place, if you operate from anxiety, you’ll only make poor business decisions that lead to poor results.
+Don’t overwork yourself to escape the fearful thoughts in your head.
+Even if you try to operate from a place of anxiety you’ll only make poor business decisions that lead to poor results.

 So take care of yourself.
 Be careful with your thoughts.